DasLab/KaggleOpenVaccine/README.md

 https://www.kaggle.com/c/stanford-covid-vaccine/overview

 This code is also the supplementary material for the Kaggle Competition Solution Paper.
+The individual Kaggle writeups for the top solutions that have been featured in that paper can be found in the following table: